remalucard/remalucard.github.io/diary volume 1/chapter 1/diary2.md

 nav_order: 2
 ---
 <h1>second entry</h1>
 i've decided to set this up in chapters and volumes.
 10 entries per chapter and 10 chapters per volume. the code for it is strangely easy, just set each chapter as a parent and the volume as the grand-parent. another shoutout to just-the-docs for making this a piece of cake to do.
-not to mention it makes my life a whole lot easier so i can organise this.
 &nbsp;
 also [krunker.io](https://krunker.io) is a shocking amount of fun when bored &nbsp;